Hillcrest Ash House

 Offering highly specialised assessment, consultation, reflective practice supervision and bespoke training, the Clinical Team work directly with education and care staff teams to develop a shared understanding of the children, the resources and the practices needed.
 This ensures that we deliver the highest quality provision which maximises each person’s quality of life and personal achievements.

 Within our specialist schools the clinicians aim to reduce potential barriers to learning and educational success by working directly with the children and young people in line with their ECHP recommendations.

 Our evidence informed models are based on best practice guidance and are governed through the Outcomes First Governance Framework.

 Education is provided at Hillcrest Shifnal School in Telford.
-Each child has an IEP, PEP, of personal attainment on his file, this is regularly updated in line with statutory reviews, also Educational Statement reviews are held annually or as and when details change.
+Each child has an IEP, PEP, of personal attainment on their file, this is regularly updated in line with statutory reviews, also Educational Statement reviews are held annually or as and when details change.

 Ash House will support the young people in accessing local clubs and groups to promote self-esteem and inclusion.
 These are chosen through discussion around each of the individual young person’s skills, likes and abilities.
 Activity planners are encouraged weekly to support the young person to have an active and enjoyable childhood and learn and achieve new skills.

 Our aim is to match the needs of each individual child placed in our care.
 Wherever possible admissions should be planned and involve all family and professionals so as to ensure each placement has the best possible start.